aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 <br>

 This repo contains instructions on how to assemble a smart PCB able to monitor Fresh Reinforced concrete Hardening to determine concrete maturity and estimate its strength.
 The smart PCB is a 12-bit smart DAQ.
-The Kicad project files can be downloaded on this [repository](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo).
-Those who prefer buying already assembled, ready to deploy and do live monitoring at a construction site can buy at my [Tindie store](https://www.tindie.com/stores/aeonlabs/).
+To buy one already assembled, ready-to-deploy, and do live monitoring at a construction site go to my [Tindie store](https://www.tindie.com/stores/aeonlabs/).

 Nowadays there are many sensors that can be connected for this monitoring task.
 The most common for this kind of application are the Sensorion SHt3x, and the Maxim Integrated DS18B20 (see part list below).

-This smart device has the ATSHA204A chip a SHA-256 high-security hardware authentication IC for secure and unique data exchange and communication between the smart DAQ and the Edge server.
+This smart device has "unique data fingerprint identification" technologies, meaning it can deliver validated sensor-measured values that can be used in scientific research and cases of legal dispute.
+You can read all about [this technology here](https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/wiki/Validation-of-Experimental-Data-Origins:-A-Swarm-of-DAQ-devices-able-to-Deliver-Unique-Experimental-Data-using-Blockchain%E2%80%90like-Fingerprint-ID-to-a-Data-Repository)

 <p align="center">
 <img  width="45%" src="https://github.com/aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/blob/main/designs/smart%20concrete%20maturity%20inside%20transparent%20enclosure.jpeg">